-The evaluation of dissertation in the fourth semester will be as follows: 50% weightage for continuous evaluation by the supervisor which includes regularity in work, mid-term evaluation, report of dissertation, presentation, and final vivavoce; 50% weightage based on average assessment scores by an external expert, HOD and senior-most faculty of the department.
-Distribution of marks will be based on the report of dissertation (30%), presentation (10%), and final viva-voce (10%).
+The evaluation of dissertation in the fourth semester will be as follows: 50% weightage for continuous evaluation by the supervisor which includes regularity in work, mid-term evaluation, report of dissertation, presentation, and final vivavoce; 50% weightage based on assessment scores by an external expert.
+Distribution of marks will be based on the report of dissertation (25%), presentation (10%), novelty/originality (5) and final viva-voce (10%).
 The final viva-voce will be through offline or online mode.

-Dissertation (Fourth Semester) Marks Evaluation Supervisor 50 Continuous assessment (regularity in work, mid-term evaluation) dissertation report, presentation, final viva-voce External expert, HoD and senior- most faculty of the department 50 Dissertation report (30), presentation (10), final viva-voce (10)
+Dissertation (Fourth Semester) Marks Evaluation Supervisor 50 Continuous assessment (regularity in work, mid-term evaluation) dissertation report, presentation, final viva-voce External expert 50 Dissertation report (30), presentation (10), novelty/originality (05) final viva-voce (10)